Common Name(s): Sassafras

 Grain/Texture: Grain is straight, with a coarse uneven texture.

-Endgrain: Ring-porous; large earlywood pores 3-6 rows wide, small latewood pores solitary and radial multiples of 2-4; tyloses common; growth rings distinct; rays visible without lens; parenchyma around latewood pores vasicentric, aliform (winged) and confluent.
+Endgrain: Ring-porous; large earlywood pores 3-6 rows wide, small latewood pores solitary and radial multiples of 2-4; tyloses common; growth rings distinct; narrow rays may be barely visible without lens, spacing normal; parenchyma around latewood pores vasicentric, winged, lozenge, and confluent.

 Rot Resistance: Rated as durable to very durable.